 Perhaps the problem is that the electoral mainstream feel they know what’s best for education.
 Everyone feels they are an expert on education as most people went to school, though few are formally qualified as educators, therefore, education policy often reflects popular ideas about what makes ‘a good education’, not necessarily grounded in research.
 More often than not, those popular ideas reflect learning in a world that no longer exists.

-Leadership can also be a major problem.
+Good leadership makes all the differince.
 Schools invest in technology plans, exam preparation and curriculum development, but how many leaders are driving efforts to define, enhance and model more effective approaches to learning and teaching?
 Are leaders articulating and celebrating what truly makes an excellent teacher; clarifying how that is measured and setting incentives and rewards accordingly?
 Is the status of teachers being promoted by government leaders and the media?
-Countries like Finland and Singapore afford teachers a very high status in the community and not surprisingly, their graduates enjoy high levels of academic, social, entrepreneurial and artistic success.
+Countries such as Finland and Singapore afford teachers a very high status in the community and not surprisingly, their graduates enjoy high levels of academic, social, entrepreneurial and artistic success.

 6. Confusing ends and means

-Are we aspiring to produce and market ‘modern’ shiny schools with all the latest technology, or are we looking at the quality of the learning environment and learning design, as in what student are actually doing in their day to day learning?
-It is interesting that school marketing departments eagerly promote IT and sporting facilities to the parents of prospective students, but the articulation of approaches to learning an teaching can provide a marketing challenge.
+Are we aspiring to produce and market ‘modern’ shiny schools with all the latest technology, or are we looking at the quality of the learning environment and learning design, as in what student are actually doing in their day to day learning, how the technology is being used and for what purpose?
+Some school marketing departments promote IT and sporting facilities to parents to attract enrolments, but the articulation of approaches to learning an teaching can provide a marketing challenge.

 7. Are we asking the wrong questions?

 Is there no problem at all, just the opportunity to improve?
 Schools vary.
-Some are further along in their pedagogical journey for a range of reasons.
-Perhaps we need to be more thoughtful as to what makes for a good education.
-We need to be more critical of what makes for a ‘top school’.
-We need to be careful what we wish for in education, clarifying real problems before we jump to solutions.
+Some are further along in their pedagogical or heutagogical (as in self-directed learning) journey for a range of reasons.
+Perhaps we need to be more thoughtful as to what makes for a good education; more critical of what makes for a ‘top school’, and careful of what we wish for in education, clarifying real problems before jumping to solutions.